yuichan442/nodepay-automate/README.md

 [2024-12-02 14:55:11] [INFO] Account: user@email.com | Browser ID: xxxxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx | IP: 127.0.0.1 | IP Score: 82
 ```
 # Notes
-- Run this bot, and it will update your referral code to my invite code if you don't have one.
+- Run this script, and it will update your referral code to my invite code if you don't have one.
 - One account only can connect with 3 Proxies.
 If you run multiple accounts make sure you have 3 proxies for each accounts.
 - If you run the script and still got error, please use paid proxies cause every free proxies not all supported.
-- You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
-This bot is for educational purposes only.
+- You can just run this script at your own risk, I'm not responsible for any loss or damage caused by this script.
+This script is for educational purposes only.
 <!-- - Feel free to enjoy and recode or create new bots using the Nodepay API with direct IP that I found. -->